Principles of Total Quality Management & Eight Principles of TQM

 6. Continual Improvement

-Continual improvement of the process is an essential step for every industry to make their customer satisfied.
+Continual improvement of the process is an essential step for every industry to satisfy its customers.
 Therefore, TQM assists the company in keeping watching the constant improvement of the system to improve the service quality and product of the industry.
 Above all, continual improvement assists the company in achieving competitive advantages, and it is the most critical principle among the eight principles of TQM.

 7. Factual Approach to Decision-Making